McGaw Medical Education Clinical Scholars Program

 - Promote faculty-mentored scholarly activity in medical education for trainees

-The call for applications will go out in late-June and early-July.
-There will be information sessions held during these times for people to attend if they have questions or want to learn more about the program The deadline for applications will be in late July and the exact date will be listed in the application call.
+The call for applications will go out on July 1st, 2021.
+The application can also be found here.
+There will be information sessions held during these times for people to attend if they have questions or want to learn more about the program The deadline for applications will be July 25th, 2022.

 - Letter of support from the program director